ceetaro/Suitkaise/docs/cerial/concept.md

 serializer = CerialSerializer()

 # 1. Serializer checks: is this a primitive type?
+# 1a.
+Yes - pass through to base pickle
 # 2. No - get handler for ComplexObject
 # 3. Handler extracts: {"attr1": <Lock>, "attr2": 42}
 # 4. Serializer recursively processes extracted state:
 #    - Sees <Lock>, gets LockHandler, extracts lock state
 #    - Sees 42, passes through (primitive)
-# 5. Result: nested dict of primitives, ready for pickle
+# 5. Result: nested dict of primitives, ready for basic pickle
+# 6. Base pickle serializes the result to bytes
+# 7. Bytes are sent to the target process
+# 8. Deserializer receives bytes
+# 9. Deserializer uses the same handlers to reconstruct the object correctly in the target process
+# 10. Result: exact copy of the original object when it was serialized into bytes
 ```

 **benefits:**